 What are the odds?! 🤩 We had a hilarious moment during our word sort activity when one student's card matched their shirt perfectly!
 It just goes to show that learning is literally everywhere, even in fashion. 😉 #LomondViewElementary #WordSortWin #PhonicsFun #LearningIsCool

-22 days ago, Lomond View Elementary
+3 months ago, Lomond View Elementary

 Five young elementary school students sitting together at a table, smiling at the camera.
 The student in the middle is holding up a flashcard with the word "gap."
 Various worksheets, pens, and phonics lesson materials are on the table in front of them.